bowernite/base-project-config/README.md

  `.prettierrc.js` defines Prettier configuration to override some of their defaults.
 Because who needs semi-colons when your linter can catch the edge cases where you need them? 😃

- `.prettierignore` defines some common directories to ignore (i.e. `dist/`).
+ `.prettierignore` defines some common directories to ignore (e.g. `dist/`).

 ## `package.json`

 This file does not exist as an actual `package.json` to be consumed by npm/yarn.
-It is solely used to house more shared functionality (i.e. `scripts` for running ESLint and Prettier).
+It is solely used to house more shared functionality (e.g. `scripts` for running ESLint and Prettier).

 ### Notes

 * The `prettier` commands will possibly updated in the future to not include extensions.
 Prettier has hinted at support for formatting all files without using a glob that specifies extensions in [Prettier 2.0](https://github.com/prettier/prettier/issues/3503)

+## TypeScript

+`tsconfig.json` defines a TypeScript configuration to use.
+It uses all recommended "strict" rules, along with some linting rules.
+If using TypeScript, you'll likely be able to disable some ESLint rules (e.g. `no-unused-vars`).